Intimidated by Using Video Marketing? Start Here.

 According to Google, 80% of millennials use Youtube to learn how to do something.
 That’s a massive untapped market that you can take advantage of.
 This genre of video lets your followers meet employees, further engaging them on a personal level with your brand.

-Show them how to use your new widget, or how to solve some other problem, even if it’s only tangentially related to what you sell.
-People love learning how to do things, and it will only serve to increase the trust they have in you since they can see that you’re only doing it to help them out, and not to sell them anything.
+Show them how to use your new widget or solve some other problem, even if it's only tangentially related to what you sell.
+People love learning how to do things, and it will only increase their trust in you since they can see that you're only doing it to help them out and not to sell them anything.

 Wrapping it up

-As you can see, video marketing is an easy way to increase your stock in the eyes of your social media followers and your broader brand audience in general.
-By putting a human face and voice to your brand, you enable the public to build trust in you.
-By nurturing that trust with more great video content, you’re well on your way to converting all those engaged people into happy customers.
+As you can see, video marketing is an easy way to increase your stock in the eyes of your social media followers and your broader brand audience.
+Putting a human face and voice to your brand enables the public to build trust in you.
+By nurturing that trust with more great video content, you're well on your way to converting all those engaged people into happy customers.